top of page

 Though often referred to as a single language, Quechua is a language family and is divided into two primary branches.
 Quechua I (Central Quechua) is mostly spoken in central Peru.
 Quechua II (Peripheral Quechua) is spoken in northern and southern Peru, Bolivia, Ecuador, Colombia, and Argentina.
 These branches have dozens of variants, some so distinct that speakers from different areas may not understand each other.

 Quechua originated in the central Andes, likely long before the rise of the Inca Empire.
 Over time, it spread through trade, migration, and cultural exchange.
-When the Incas rose to power, they adopted a Cusco variety of Quechua as their official language, using it to govern, conduct religious ceremonies, and communicate across the empire.
+When the Incas rose to power, they adopted the Cusco variety of Quechua as their official language, using it to govern, conduct religious ceremonies, and communicate across the empire.

 Why are Quechua-speaking communities migrating?